 Cons

-The blend is a proprietary mix, the actual amount of each ingredient does not have to be legally stated.
+As AG1 is a proprietary blend, the actual amount of each ingredient does not have to be legally stated.
 Given the overall number of ingredients, the quantity of individual ingredients might not be enough to provide the desired benefit.
 More on this below.

 Some ingredients may be contraindicated for certain people, adaptogens may interfere with certain medications.
-Ingredient ashwagandha is advised not to be used during pregnancy or breastfeeding, this is stated in the website's FAQs should they be read.
+Ingredient ashwagandha is advised not to be used during pregnancy or breastfeeding, this is stated in the website's FAQs should - if - they be read.

-While the blend has many, say, dried fruit powders, there is some evidence to say that these have some of the benefits of eating the whole fruit or vegetable, however this is not the same as eating the whole food itself.
+The blend has many, say, dried fruit powders.There is some evidence to say that these have some of the benefits of eating the whole fruit or vegetable, however this is not the same as eating the whole food itself.
 1 serving of AG1 has less fibre than a small apple.

 A serving of AG1 is not a food or meal replacement, which is possibly how many consumers will utilise it.
 This is similar to how many people might use (or indeed, misuse) their multi-vitamin and mineral pill.